 If you can recapture even a small percentage of those lost opportunities, you can gain a significant boost in revenue.

-Consumer research reveals that open and conversion rates for abandoned cart emails are high.
+Consumer research reveals high open and conversion rates for abandoned cart emails.

 Here’s what studies show: